bea924/flow_field_dataset/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CoolData: Dataset Library for 3D Machine Learning documentation
+CoolData: Dataset Library for 3D Machine Learning
 =====================================================